Buckwheat is in the Polygonaceae

 There are two types of buckwheat defined on the WHO Allergen Database, common buckwheat and Tartarian Buckwheat.

 Common buckwheat contains 4 food allergens.
-Two of them are vicilin like proteins, also known as 7S seed storage proteins
+These include vicilin like proteins, also known as 7S seed storage proteins

 .
 Fag e 2 is a 2S seed storage protein

-.
-These allergens make buckwheat more like seeds than cereals.
+allergen, which is linked to Latex allergy.
+These allergens make buckwheat more like seeds than other cereals.

 Tartarian buckwheat also contains a 2S seed storage protein and an oleosin protein